-Windows Vista has a new security feature - User Account Control (UAC).
+Windows Vista and later has a security feature - User Account Control (UAC).
 With UAC, even on administrator accounts most processes (running programs) have limited privileges.
 It creates problems for many programs.
-This topic describes problems that may have QM when running on Vista, and gives workarounds for most of them.
-You also may want to read about running QM-created programs on Vista.
+This topic describes problems that may have QM because of UAC, and gives workarounds for most of them.
+You also may want to read about running QM-created programs.

-On Vista, there are several predefined privilege sets, also called integrity levels (IL).
+If UAC is on, there are several predefined privilege sets, known as integrity levels (IL).
 An IL is assigned to a process (running program) before starting it, and cannot be changed while it is running.
 The table gives some information about different integrity levels.

 When starting a process that needs administrator privileges, usually is shown a dialog with name "User Account Control" (consent dialog).
 The process then is called elevated.
 The program can be marked to require such privileges, or you can run it as administrator using the right-click menu, or you can set it to run as administrator in file properties dialog, or if Windows decides that it is a setup program.
 A process launched by a process that has administrator privileges also has administrator privileges, but does not require a consent.